Icinga/icingaweb2/doc/about.md

 Icinga Web 2 is a powerful PHP framework for web applications that comes in a clean and reduced design.
 It's fast, responsive, accessible and easily extensible with modules.

+## <a id="about-monitoring"></a> The monitoring module

+This is the core module for most Icinga Web 2 users.

+It provides an intuitive user interface for monitoring with Icinga (1 and 2).
+Especially there are lots of list and detail views (e.g. for hosts and services) you can sort and filter depending on what you want to see.

+You can also control the monitoring process itself by sending external commands to Icinga.
+Most such actions (like rescheduling a check) can be done with just a single click.

 ## <a id="about-installation"></a> Installation

 Icinga Web 2 can be installed easily from packages from the official package repositories.